Predator: Badlands: Production

-Drawing influence from the franchise's expanded universe, Badlands is intended to be a self-contained entry in the series, set on the Predators' home-world and focusing on the culture of their species.
-To this end, a consistent written and verbal language for the Predators was developed for the film by linguist Britton Watkins.
 The film adds the terms "Yautja" and "Yautja Prime" to the Predator film series to refer to the Predator species and their homeworld, respectively.
-These terms were first introduced in the franchise’s expanded universe, first appearing in the 1994 novel Aliens vs. Predator: Prey authored by S.D.
+These terms were introduced in the franchise's expanded universe, first appearing in the 1994 novel Aliens vs. Predator: Prey authored by S.D.
 Perry and Steve Perry, which itself was a spinoff of the Aliens vs. Predator comic book series published by Dark Horse Comics.
 In a departure from previous films, the Predator, Dek, is the protagonist rather than an antagonist.
 Dek is portrayed by stuntman Dimitrius Schuster-Koloamatangi, who also learned the Predator language specifically for the role.
 To create Dek's physical appearance, Studio Gillis designed a creature suit to portray Dek's body, while Dek's face was digitally enhanced using motion capture computer animation to convey more subtle emotional expression.
 Wētā Workshop also contributed to the film's practical effects and designs.
-The fictional Weyland-Yutani Corporation featured in the Alien franchise (and created by screenwriter Dan O'Bannon for the 1979 film Alien) appears in the film.
+The fictional Weyland-Yutani Corporation featured in the Alien franchise (and created by screenwriters Dan O'Bannon and Ronald Shusett for the 1979 film Alien) appears in the film.

 Principal photography began in New Zealand by August 27, 2024, under the working title Backpack, and wrapped in late October.
 Jeff Cutter served as the cinematographer, after previously working with Trachtenberg on Prey.
 Olivier Dumont and Kathy Siegel served as the film's production visual effects supervisor and visual effects producer, respectively, creating the film's computer-generated imagery through visual effects vendors Industrial Light & Magic (ILM), Wētā FX, Rising Sun Pictures, Trixter, Important Looking Pirates, The Yard VFX, and Framestore.
 According to Trachtenberg, every shot of the film required visual effects work.